TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 # Setup TorGuard for port forwarding

-These settings are a recommendation if you want to choose other settings be my guest.
+These are our supported and recommended settings, if you would like to choose others please keep that in mind.

 If you want to support me, please use this [referral link](https://torguard.net/aff.php?aff=5575){:target="_blank" rel="noopener noreferrer"} and enter the following discount code: